 3 medium zucchini (about 1 lb.)

-1 minced peeled clove garlic
+1 minced peeled clove garlic1/2 tsp. ground cinnamon

 1/2 tsp. sweet paprika